Select Language : English Japanese

 The NTT Communications Group Environmental Statement

-for a future in which people and the planet remain in harmony
+for a future in which people and the planet remain in harmony, and

 • Implementing Closed-Loop Recycling Implementing Closed-Loop Recycling We are working toward more effective resource allocation.